xonixx/xonixx.github.io/sql-in-sql.md

 ```
 (all potentially sensitive data is obfuscated with `X`)

 Why may this be even needed?
 In this case I needed to confirm the chargebacks matching logic against real data before committing to actual implementation.
-Simply speaking, I wanted to confirm the data coming via the `chargebacks.csv` file can correctly match to the transaction records in the database.
+Simply speaking, I wanted to make sure the data coming via the `chargebacks.csv` file can correctly match to the transaction records in the database.

 I used to use a scripting language like Python to do this before I discovered DuckDB.
 I found this SQL-in-SQL approach much more elegant and straightforward.
 DuckDB allows directly querying CSV files.
 With a script it needed a separate CSV parsing step which added friction.